i4web/sern-programming/README.md

 ## Changing Pagination on Portfolio Page

 To change the number of projects that appear per page simply go to your admin dashboard and hover over the "Settings" link and click on "Reading".
 Change the "Blog pages show at most" value to your desired value.

+## The JavaScript File

+Your websites main javascript file is located under the assets/js directory and titled _main.js.
+This file uses DOM-based routing to help fire the JavaScript only when needed.
+Background and creator of this method is listed in the files comments.

+@TODO finish this description

 ## Support